acli/omni-news/README.md

 Unfortunately this is the only way because the schedule does not contain any information (whether human- or machine-readable) on the language of any specific program.

-The Cantonese name of the known programs are hard-coded.
+The Cantonese name of known programs are hard-coded.
-Again, there is no information on the schedule so hard-coding is the only way.
+Again, the schedule contains no information so hard-coding is the only way.

 Sometimes, after the script downloads a fresh copy of the schedule it will not find any schedule for that day.